 Be sure to watch our Seasonal Hot Topics page for the latest news from our Garden Hotline staff!

 MSU Extension encourages homeowners, wholesalers and retailers to have their soil tested.
-Soil samples are tested at the MSU laboratory and our staff makes nutrient recommendations.
+Soil samples are tested at the MSU laboratory and nutrient recommendations are made.
 Soil tests will tell you what nutrients are present in your soil and what nutrients need to be added for optimum plant growth.
 Soil tests help you avoid over-application of fertilizers which can waste money, reduce plant quality and pollute streams, lakes and groundwater.
 Based on soil test results, a custom fertilization program is developed to meet the needs of your plants and safeguard the environment.
 Contact staff for further information at 248-858-0902.

 The Michigan Master Gardener Volunteer Program is a horticulture education and volunteer leader training program offered by Michigan State University Extension in Oakland County.
 An interest in plants, a personal commitment to volunteerism and an enthusiasm for sharing knowledge with others are the only prerequisites to apply.
-Contact Linda Smith at 248-858-0887 for further information.
+Contact Cathy Morris at 248-858-0887 for further information.

 This six-week learning experience is designed for Oakland County youth in third through fifth grades.
 Participants learn about many areas of gardening and insects andvolunteer 10 hours of service to become Certified Junior Master Gardeners.
 The class is taught by Certified Master Gardener volunteers.
 Contact Carol Lenchek at 248-858-0900 for further information.